rx-modules/PlayerDB/README.md

 ## Lag?

 As previously mentioned, this solution is signifiantly less laggier than other solutions floating around (testing coming soon™).
 To be specific, at worst, it is O(log(n)) which while not at O(1) like a normal array, is pretty damn close.
-There are also some optimization tricks done to help cut down on the amount of commands to run when dealing with a player base of less than first 64 players, 4096 players, 262,144 players, etc. This allows the datapack to only take \~30cmds to get an entry for a player and \~40cmds to save an entry for a player.
+There are also some optimization tricks done to help cut down on the amount of commands to run when dealing with a player base of less than first 64 players, 4096 players, 262,144 players, etc. This allows the datapack to only take \~30cmds to get an entry for a player and \~40cmds to save an entry for a player when you are working with players under 64.

 ## How to use